alexdyukov/currtime/README.md

-# curtime
+# currtime
-curtime is a simple go package
+currtime is a simple go package